derekargueta/Projects/README.md

   - [ ] Python
   - [ ] Shell Script

-**Tax Calculator** - Asks the user to enter a cost and either a country or state tax.
+**15) Tax Calculator** - Asks the user to enter a cost and either a country or state tax.
 It then returns the tax plus the total cost with tax.
   - [x] Go
   - [ ] Java
   - [ ] Rust